zhuohengwang/NYU-Langone/esm-variants/README.md

+We have add visualization.ipynb to show the heatmap.
 # ESM Variants
 This repository contains resources, tools, and command-line tools developed for the paper, ["Genome-wide prediction of disease variant effects with a deep protein language model"](https://www.nature.com/articles/s41588-023-01465-0) by Nadav Brandes, Grant Goldman, Charlotte H. Wang, Chun Jimmie Ye, and Vasilis Ntranos.
 A complete catalog of missense variant effect predictions is accessible [here](https://huggingface.co/spaces/ntranoslab/esm_variants).
 ## Repository Contents